The ACT Veterinary Practitioners Board (the Board) requires that every registered premises have an efficient record keeping system for client records.

 In the case of a stray, medical records should be kept identifying as best as possible the animal and the procedure.

 Clients are entitled to copies of relevant records.
 Whether or not there is a cost involved is a matter for the individual veterinary practice.
-Where the history is complex, an attempt should be made to discuss the case with the next veterinary surgeon.
+Where the history is complex, an attempt should be made to discuss the case with the next veterinary practitioner.
 Pathology reports should include raw data and the pathologists’ analysis.

-In the event of the sale, transfer or closure of a practice, the veterinary surgeon must decide what to do with the medical records they hold.
+In the event of the sale, transfer or closure of a practice, the veterinary practitioner must decide what to do with the medical records they hold.
 They can elect to sell, transfer, retain or hand the information directly to the client.
 The practitioner is obliged to notify clients of what is going to be done with their animal’s records.
 Means of notification may include:

 Practitioners should consider in their succession and estate planning, provision for medical records they hold.